The streetcar has arrived! Milwaukee is now easier to navigate, neighborhoods are more connected, and your destination is just a quick hop away!

 Other developers have recently mentioned the streetcar as a factor in or benefit to their development:

 Not only will the streetcar itself provide jobs — both through construction of the system, as well as its ongoing maintenance and operation — but the secondary employment impacts of Milwaukee’s streetcar are projected to be much bigger.
 The City expects that the economic development spurred by the streetcar will provide new jobs for Milwaukee residents.

-Under new federal regulations, the City of Milwaukee required contractors to hire local workers related to construction of the streetcar system, and will implement a training program on the project.
+Under new federal regulations, the City of Milwaukee required contractors to hire local workers related to construction of the streetcar system.
 The U.S. Department of Transportation (DOT) announced a pilot program that newly permits state and local recipients of federal highway and federal transit funds to issue solicitations with “local hire” preferences.
 DOT also proposes to amend its regulations to permit the use of such hiring preferences “whenever not otherwise prohibited by Federal statute.”
 There also will be disadvantaged business enterprise contracting requirements on the streetcar project.
 In total, the Phase 1 Route is expected to produce approximately 1,900 total jobs, including indirect and induced spending as a result of the project’s construction.

 Yes.
 Milwaukee is the 14th-most dense city in the U.S. (U.S. Census, 2013) and only one of five of the top 30 cities with the highest density to not have (or be planning) a fixed-rail transit system.
 The other cities lacking fixed-rail transit are Fresno, CA; Columbus, OH; Omaha, NE; and Mesa, AZ.
 Milwaukee is denser than Portland, Denver, Dallas, Houston and Atlanta, all of which have successful fixed-rail transit systems.